JayPankajPatel/EE273-FinalProj/README.md

 # File Structure
 ## duts
-This is where are all of the DUTs are located the non-numbered dut is the working one and all else is in unknown condition
+This is where are all of the DUTs are located the non-numbered dut is the working one and all else are in unknown condition
 ## intf
 Here lies the interface for the dut
 ## package